 Programs & People

-In addition to special needs housing, RCHP-AHC oversees three programs that serve refugees, asylum seekers, and foreign national victims of trafficking:
+In addition to special needs housing, RCHP-AHC oversees programs that serve refugees, asylum seekers, and foreign national victims of trafficking:

 Interfaith-RISE (Refugee and Immigrant Support & Empowerment) is a US State Department refugee resettlement program that works with the US Committee for Refugees and Immigrants to receive and place refugees from around the world into caring communities in central NJ.
 Interfaith-RISE is supported by a coalition of over 50 partners from Jewish, Muslim, Christian, and other faith and community groups.